Disclosure: This article contains affiliate links, and as an Amazon Associate, we may earn a small commission if you make a purchase through them.

 On the other hand, an automatic turntable performs all these operations by itself.

-In the case of these two turntables, Audio-Technica requires you to manually perform all the operations, from playing the record to stopping it by yourself.
-In comparison, Fluance, on the other hand, is fully automatic and does everything by itself while you relax.
+In the case of these two turntables, both the Audio-Technica LP120XUSB and Fluance RT85 require you to manually perform all the operations, from playing the record to stopping it yourself.
+However, if you prefer an automatic turntable, there are other options to consider, such as the fully automatic AT-LP60X or the semi-automatic Fluance RT81.

 Speed control feature